govuk-one-login/data-analytics-platform/README.md

 It has a GitHub Action [Deploy to the production preview environment](.github/workflows/deploy-to-production-preview.yml) but no corresponding tear down one.

 The deployments use a special role in the _production preview_ environment, `dap-production-preview-deploy-role`, much like the role in _feature_.

+_Production preview_ has a real TxMA queue in addition to its placeholder queue and so requires the SSM parameters mentioned above in the _Higher environment config_ section.

 #### Config for cross account data sync